 When it comes to applying to medical school, one question that many people have is “do you need research experience to be accepted?”
 Generally, candidates applying to a Doctorate program are expected to have some research experience.
-For medical schools where published research is not listed as an application requirement, having this experience can improve an applicant’s chances of admission.
+For medical schools where published research is not listed as an application requirement, having this experience can greatly improve an applicant’s chances of admission.

 Of course, your experience with medical research isn’t the only determining factor in a medical school application.
 Grades and test scores in previous courses of study and degree programs also matter.

 So, why is research experience so important when applying to a medical program?
 In general, prior experience with research (whether it be in the medical field or any other field) is believed to help students fine-tune their critical thinking skills.

 In addition, by participating in research opportunities, students seeking to become physicians acknowledge that they will be continuing to learn and study research and advancements in medicine throughout their entire careers.
 Without a solid understanding of where this research comes from and how it is performed, future physicians cannot be expected to properly evaluate new findings and put them into practice.

 Whether or not you’re applying to a medical degree program that requires prior research experience, there are some steps you can take now to gain experience as a researcher.